nawka12/AiChanBot/README.md

 # AiChanBot
-A Discord bot integrated with OpenAI's gpt-3.5-turbo language model (ChatGPT)
+A Discord bot integrated with OpenAI's ChatGPT

-### This bot is still under construction and lacking a lot of features.
+### This bot is still under construction and lacking features.

 Dependencies:
-- Node.js 18
+- Node.js 20
 - npm
 - Discord.js
 - dotenv